 And what of Renato’s dream of an official map for Barolo’s crus?
 It happened, finally, in 2010; officially ratified by the then president of the Albese Consortium… Pietro Ratti.

 Winemaker: Pietro Ratti

 Vineyards: Piedmont 35 ha

 Barolo is located in the Piedmont region of northwestern Italy.
-Directly to the north lie the Swiss alps; to the west and northwest are the French alps (Piedmont literally translates as ‘foot of the mountain’).
-The region is an undulating patchwork of vineyards and ridges, creating myriad aspects and elevations that can vary by 300m or more.
+Directly to the north lie the Swiss alps; to the west and northwest are the French alps (Piedmont literally translates as “foot of the mountain”).
+The region is an undulating patchwork of vineyards and ridges, creating myriad aspects and elevations that can vary by 300 meters or more.
 The subsoils are of marine/sedimentary origin and the soils vary from hard packed clay (marl) to more eroded and less fertile sandstone.

 The region can be broken out into two macro-zones based on these two soil types: Tortonian and Serravallian which can then be further broken down by commune.
 Finally, each commune is made up of a collection of MGAs, or crus.

 All of Ratti’s vineyards benefit from Tortonian soils, which are less ancient and give wines with less austere tannins.
 The estate is located entirely within the commune of La Morra, which is the highest elevation commune and known for the most elegant expressions of Barolo.
-Within La Morra, Ratti bottles two specific cru wines: Conca and Rocche dell’Annunziata.
+Within La Morra, Ratti bottles three specific cru wines: Conca, Rocche dell’Annunziata, and Serradenari.

 IMPORTED PORTFOLIO OVERVIEW

-Maze Row imports three Barolo wines from Ratti, as well as a fresh and fruit- driven single-vineyard Nebbiolo from Pietro Ratti’s vineyards in Roero and a bottling of Barbera d’Asti.
+Maze Row imports four Barolo wines from Ratti, as well as a fresh and fruit- driven single-vineyard Nebbiolo from Pietro Ratti’s vineyards in Roero and a bottling of Barbera d’Asti.